-A. No present or former elected official or employee shall, during public service or for twelve months thereafter, represent or act in a representative capacity for any person or organization on any matter involving the exercise of discretion in which the elected official, employee, or board member personally participated in his or her capacity as a County official.

-- B. Elected officials and employees shall disclose to the Inspector General any employment offers, or ongoing discussions of future employment, with any entity presently dealing with the County concerning matters within the scope of the individual's current official duties. - C. This section shall not be construed as prohibiting an elected official, or employee from representing himself or herself before the County, or asserting a claim against the County on his or her own behalf.
+- A. No present or former elected official or employee shall, during public service or for twelve months thereafter, represent or act in a representative capacity for any person or organization on any matter involving the exercise of discretion by the county or any agent thereof, in which the present or former elected official or employee, personally participated in his or her capacity as a County official. - B. Elected officials and employees shall disclose to the Inspector General any employment offers, or ongoing discussions of future employment, with any entity presently dealing with the County concerning matters within the scope of the individual's current official duties. - C. This section shall not be construed as prohibiting an elected official, or employee from representing himself or herself before the County, or asserting a claim against the County on his or her own behalf, nor shall this section prohibit any individual from representing a person or organization on an uncompensated basis.